-Segment Element ID Element Name Requirement PRE03 DEA Number Suffix S Identifying number assigned to a prescriber by an institution when the institution's number is used as the DEA number.
+Segment Element ID Element Name Requirement PRE03 DEA Number Suffix S PREUS Identifying number assigned to a prescriber by an institution when 3 the institution's number is used as the DEA number.
 PRE04 Prescriber License Number S Identification assigned to the prescriber by the Licensing Board.
 To be utilized for non-controlled substances (e.g., gabapentin) only when the prescriber does not have an NPI number or DEA number (e.g., veterinarian).
-In this instance, leave PRE01 and PRE02 blank and insert the prescriber's Louisiana state license number in PRE04.
+In this instance, leave PRE01 and PRE02 blank and insert the prescriber's state license number in PRE04.
 Note: This field can be used for veterinary prescriptions.
-PRE05 Last Name Prescriber's last name.
-R PRE06 First Name Prescriber's first name.
-R PRE07 Middle Name Prescriber's middle name or initial.
-N PRE08 Phone Number Complete phone number including area code.
+PRE05 Last Name R Prescriber's last name.
+PRE06 First Name R Prescriber's first name.
+PRE07 Middle Name N Prescriber's middle name or initial.
+PRE08 Phone Number N Complete phone number including area code.
 Do not include hyphens.
-N PRE09 XDEA Number This field is in addition to Treatment Type in the DSP segment.
+PRE09 XDEA Number S This field is in addition to Treatment Type in the DSP segment.
 This gives PMPs the option to require the XDEA Number (NADEAN) in the PRE segment.
-S PRE10 Jurisdiction or State Issuing Prescriber License Number Use this field to further identify the information provided in PRE04.
-S Use of this s a PMP repo drug, then t segment is re rting drug.
-If his would be gredient Detail (situational) quired when medication dispensed is a compound and one of the more than one ingredient is for a prescription monitoring programincremented by one for each compound ingredient being report of DSP08 must be 99999999999999999999999999999999999 ım reporting CDI01 Compound Drug Ingredient Sequence Number First reportable ingredient is 1; each additional reportable ingredient is incremented by 1.
-S CDI02 Product ID Qualifier Code to identify the type of product ID contained in CDI03. • 01 NDC S
+PRE10 Jurisdiction or State Issuing Prescriber License Number S Use this field to further identify the information provided in PRE04.
+Use of this s reporting dr would be ind egment is req ug.
+If more th cremented by Ingredient Detail (situational) uired when medication dispensed is a compound and one of the ingredian one ingredient is for a prescription monitoring program reporting dione for each compound ingredient being reported.
+C of DSP08 must be 99999999999999999999999999999999999 First reportable ingredient is I; each additional reportable ingredient is incremented by I. CD102 Product ID Qualifier Code to identify the type of product ID contained in CDI03.
+01 NDC S CDI03 Product ID S Full product identification as indicated in CDI02, including leading zeros without punctuation.
+CDI04 Compound Ingredient Quantity Metric decimal quantity of the ingredient identified in CDI03.
+S